drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 extents of sound changes like Canadian raising) -->

 To address these issues, the present study takes a somewhat different approach.
+First, \add{following evidence that early cortical responses (50-100 ms after stimulus onset) represent encoding of acoustic-phonetic stimulus properties, while later responses (beginning at 100-200 ms after stimulus onset) represent more abstract phonological categories} [see @Salmelin2007 for review],
+\add{parallel analyses are presented of both the entire neural response (incorporating all stages of speech sound processing) and a truncated version of the neural data that excludes the early-stage response.
+This should eliminate the influence of the early auditory response seen especially with consonant stimuli} [e.g., in the temporal response functions in
+@DiLibertoEtAl2015]\add{.
+Second,}
-First, rather than testing a specific phonemic contrast, the experiments reported here address all consonant phonemes of English (with one exception,
+rather than testing a specific phonemic contrast, the experiments reported here address all consonant phonemes of English (with one exception,
 \ipa{/ŋ/}, which never occurs word-initially in natural English speech).
+\del{Second}\add{Finally},
-Second, these experiments assess the fit between neural recordings during speech perception and several different feature systems drawn directly from the phonological literature.
+these experiments assess the fit between neural recordings during speech perception and several different feature systems drawn directly from the phonological literature.